cavo789/blog/blog/2024/06/24/behat-introduction/index.md

 2. `Then I click on the "Blog" menu item` and
 3. `Then I should be on "/blog"`.

-You've to learn to Behat how to *translate* these sentences (it's the [Gherkin language](https://cucumber.io/docs/gherkin/)) in PHP code.
+Now we've our scenario, we need to teach Behat how to *translate* these sentences (it's the [Gherkin language](https://cucumber.io/docs/gherkin/)) in our PHP code.

 ## Writing your steps in PHP

-Now, please open the file `features/bootsrap/FeatureContext.php` in your preferred editor:
+Now, please open the file `features/bootstrap/FeatureContext.php` in your preferred editor:

 ![Editing the FeatureContext.php file](./images/vscode_edit_0_FeatureContext.png)

-As you can see, this is the default file, added by Behat.
+As you can see, this is the default file we've created earlier.
 We need to create some PHP code here but how?

-Go back to your console and run `vendor/bin/behat --dry-run --append-snippets`.
+Go back to your interactive Bash console and run `vendor/bin/behat --dry-run --append-snippets`.
 This will ask Behat to create the steps for you, automagically.

 ![Append snippets](./images/append_snippets.png)